Big Foot

 What comes to mind when you see something

-like that?
+that?
 What else?
-Jerry Lee Lewis, of course.
+Jerry Lee Lewis,

-Yes, sir, “Great Balls of Fire” is a classic played
+Yes, sir, “Great Balls of Fire” is a classic

 by a wild man abusing a piano like no one